 Some of the best offensive tactics in basketball rely on teamwork to succeed.

-The pick and roll is one of the most popular offensive actions in basketball.
-When executed correctly, it can allow the offense to create multiple options and gain an advantage on the defense.
+The pick and roll is one of the most popular offensive strategies where teammates work together.
+When executed correctly, it can allow the offense to create multiple scoring options and gain an advantage on the defense.

 To run the pick and roll: